 - SSA President Rick Aster Testifies before Congress on USGS Budget Priorities (24 Mar 2011)

 - House Holds Hearings on NEHRP Reauthorization (26 Jun 2009)

-Become a citizen geoscientist and join many of your colleagues for this two-day event uniting geoscience researchers, professionals, students, educators, engineers, and executives in Washington DC to raise visibility of and advocate support for the geosciences.
+The American Geosciences Institute (AGI), in collaboration with SSA and many other geoscience societies, invites geoscientists to come to Washington D.C. for the annual Geosciences Congressional Visits Day (GEO-CVD) on September 16-17, 2014.
+Decision makers need to hear from geoscientists.
+Join us and many of your colleagues for this two-day event uniting geoscience researchers, professionals, students, educators, engineers, and executives in Washington D.C. to raise visibility and support for the geosciences!

 4 Apr 2014